joshua-9402/cpet-140-final-project/README.md

 ## Overview

-This repository contains the final project for **Computer Programming I**.
-The project involves developing **a C++ system** that **automates or enhances a real-world business process, manual operation, or organizational workflow**.
-It focuses on addressing the needs of a specific stakeholder or beneficiary, highlighting innovation, efficiency, and the practical application of fundamental programming concepts.
+<p>&emsp; This repository contains the final project for **Computer Programming I**.
+The project involves developing **a C++ system**that **automates or enhances a real-world business process, manual operation, or organizational workflow**.
+It focuses onaddressing the needs of a specific stakeholder or beneficiary, highlighting innovation, efficiency, and the practicalapplication of fundamental programming concepts. </p>

-The project is implemented entirely in C++, showcasing structured and object-oriented programming principles.
+<p>&emsp; The project is implemented entirely in C++, showcasing structured and object-oriented programming principles.
 It includes multiple source files that demonstrate the use of functions, classes, and file handling to create a modular and maintainable system.
 The code follows a console-based interface, allowing users to perform essential operations such as data entry, record management, and information retrieval directly from the terminal.
-All data is stored and accessed through file handling mechanisms to ensure persistence and reliability.
+All data is stored and accessed through file handling mechanisms to ensure persistence and reliability. </p>

 > ### Key Features and Concepts
 >